owkin/fedeca/README.md

 This will run all the pre-commit hooks at each commit, ensuring a clean repo.

+All estimated runtimes computations use as reference machine a Mac M3 Pro with 18G of RAM and an internet connexion at 120Mbps as measured by fast.com.

 ## Quickstart

 Go [here](./quickstart/quickstart.md).

+Copy-pasting all cells of the tutorial into a regular python script gives a runtime of approximately 1 minute, with less than 2 seconds spent on each run of the FedECA algorithm in-RAM.

 ## <a name="citation"></a>Citing FedECA